Nancy Lieberman: Professional career

 In 1980 she was selected with the first pick in the Women's Pro Basketball League (WBL) draft by the Dallas Diamonds.
 She helped Dallas to the 1981 WBL finals, where they lost to the Nebraska Wranglers in five games.
 She was named the "rookie of the year", after averaging 26.3 points per game.
 Lieberman's WBL career is featured in the book Mad Seasons: The Story of the First Women's Professional Basketball League, 1978–1981.

 In 1981, she played for the Los Angeles Lakers Summer Pro League team.

 In 1984, she once again suited up for the Dallas Diamonds, signing a three-year, $250,000 contract with the team to play in the Women's American Basketball Association (WABA).
 Averaging 27 points per game and voted the league's Most Valuable Player, she helped Dallas win the 1984 WABA championship, but the league folded after the season.
-The final game played was between the Diamonds and the WABA All-Stars, where Lieberman scored 19 points and was named the game's MVP in the Diamonds' 101-94 victory.
+The final game played was between the Diamonds and the WABA All-Stars, where Lieberman scored 19 points and was named the game's MVP in the Diamonds' 101–94 victory.

 In 1986, Lieberman signed with the Springfield Fame of the men's professional United States Basketball League (USBL) where she went on to average 1.7 points in 11 minutes per game.
 She remained in the league the following season, playing for the Long Island Knights.
 Later, she toured with the Washington Generals, who served as the regular opponent of the Harlem Globetrotters, where she met her future husband, teammate Tim Cline.

 She was elected to the Basketball Hall of Fame as a player in 1996 and to the Women's Basketball Hall of Fame in 1999.

 In the newly formed WNBA's inaugural year in 1997, Lieberman played for the Phoenix Mercury.
 At the age of 39, she was the WNBA's oldest player.
-On July 24, 2008, at 50 years old, Lieberman signed a seven-day contract with the Detroit Shock, breaking her own previous record as the oldest player in league history.
-She played one game and had two assists and two turnovers against the Houston Comets.
-The Comets defeated the Shock 79–61.
+On July 24, 2008, at 50 years old, Lieberman signed a seven-day contract with the eventual WNBA Champion Detroit Shock, breaking her own previous record as the oldest player in league history and returning to the franchise she coached a decade prior.

+That same day, the Shock played a game against the Houston Comets where Lieberman saw playing time.
+Lieberman recorded two assists in nine minutes of playing time, but Detroit lost the game 79–61.
+This ended up being her final WNBA game, as she was waived the next day on July 25, 2008.
+The Shock went on to win the WNBA Finals that season.